apmiller108/beatbrain/PROJECT.md

 - [x] Fix bug where tracks are not reorderd after removal

 ### **Playlist Export (M3U)**
-- [ ] Create utility function to generate M3U file content from playlist tracks.
+- [x] Create utility function to generate M3U file content from playlist tracks.
 Format M3U with extended metadata (#EXTINF).
 Meta data should be duration, artist and title.
 Include track file paths from Mixxx database.
 Encode with UTF-8.
-- [ ] Implement file save dialog using Electron's dialog API.
+- [x] Implement file save dialog using Electron's dialog API.
 Use a sensible default export location, like the user's Music folder if it exits, otherwise the user's home directory.
 This will be depend on the user's OS.
-- [ ] Add IPC handler for file system write operations
+- [x] Add IPC handler for file system write operations
-- [ ] Add error handling for file write failures
+- [x] Add error handling for file write failures
-- [ ] Show success ToastNotification with the playlist file path after export (can the file path be a link to open the file?)
+- [x] Show success ToastNotification with the playlist file path after export (can the file path be a link to open the file?)
-- [ ] Store the export location is user_preferences and recall it when exporting in the future.
+- [x] Store the export location is user_preferences and recall it when exporting in the future.

 ### **Polish & UX Enhancements**
-- [ ] Add empty state message when playlist has no tracks
 - [ ] Add info icon for each track that on click shows the full track details (what should the UX be?
 Modal? expand row item?)
-- [ ] Add search/filter bar for playlists with many tracks
-- [ ] Show loading skeletons while fetching playlist data
-- [ ] Add keyboard shortcuts (Delete key to remove track, Esc to cancel editing)
-- [ ] Implement undo/redo for track removal (optional)
 - [ ] Add playlist duplication feature
-- [ ] Add "Add tracks" button to manually add tracks from library (future feature)
+- [ ] Add "Add tracks" button to manually add tracks from library.
+Use react-select.
+User keywords search artist, track name, group.
-- [ ] Style components to match existing Bootstrap theme
-- [ ] Ensure responsive design for smaller screens

 ### **Testing**
 - [ ] Write unit tests for new appDatabase playlist methods